nuchi/firefox-quantum-userchromejs/README.md

 Place the three `userChrome.*` files in a `/chrome` directory [inside your Firefox profile](https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data).
 If you already have a `userChrome.css` file, you may instead add the contents of the file here anywhere in your existing file.

 Replace the contents of `userChrome.js` with whatever you wish; it will execute in the browser context whenever you open a new browser window.
 The existing contents of that script (in this repo) are a small change to the fullscreen behavior of Firefox under macOS: it restores the pre-Lion behavior (and hides the toolbar and tabs when in fullscreen mode).
-To pull up the toolbar without the macOS menubar popping over your open tabs you can use the keybaord shortcut `Command + K`.

 To uninstall, remove the three files.
 If you have other content in the `userChrome.css` file you can remove just the part that you added during installation.